-3. Case of Saura #3 Justice "It is all in the Family" Justice Saura comes for advising and is disappointed that she did not get to see Mr. Jones for advising.
-Saura Treat all individuals fairly or equitable, goes on to explain that she wanted to see Mr. granting no one any special rights or Jones because students say that Mr. Jones, who is privileges that are not open to all. a relative of the Registrar, registers students before registration opens by calling his spouse.
-"Equitably" does not have to mean "the Students appreciate getting a seat in advance in same;" it just means that differences must not create inequalities and should have a the classes that fill the seats quickly. defensible basis
+3. Case of Saura "It is all in the Family"

+Saura comes for advising and is disappointed that she did not get to see Mr. Jones for advising.
+Saura goes on to explain that she wanted to see Mr. Jones because students say that Mr. Jones, who is a relative of the Registrar, registers students before registration opens by calling his spouse.

+Students appreciate getting a seat in advance in the classes that fill the seats quickly.